rachlllg/rachlllg.github.io/docs/_projects/2023-Bird_Song_Classifier_with_Machine_Learning.markdown

     </table>
   </pre>
   <p>The model with 20 MFCC + 1 RMS + 1 Spectral Centroid performed equally well as the model without Spectral Centroid, suggesting the addition of Spectral Centroid did not add substantial value to the model performance, therefore, I will focus on the model without Spectral Centroid for the analysis of the results.
 This is the best performing model so far, with the validation accuracy at 93%, exceeding the validation accuracy of all previous models.</p>
-  <p>Compared to the learning curves from the LSTM model, the zig zags are less predominent.</p>
+  <p>Compared to the learning curves from the LSTM model, the zig zags are less predominent.
+And the two learning curves are more closely together with the training curve performing slightly better than the validation curve, suggesting less overfitting and overall better performance than all previous models.</p>
   <img class="img-fluid mb-3" src="/assets/img/projects/bird_song_classifier/GRU_progression.png" alt="GRU learning curves">
   <p>By comparing the confusion matrix and classification reports for the training and validation sets against the best performing 1D CNN model above, we see that the GRU model outperforms the 1D CNN model in almost all metrics for all three species.</p>
   <div class="row">